 Minors in business related areas are not available as part of the regular 120 hour degree program to students earning a Bachelor of Science Degree in Accounting, Business Economics, Finance, Management, or Marketing.
 At least six (6) credits toward completion of a minor must be taken at JSU.
-All course prerequisites stated in the course descriptions in this Catalogue must be met.
+All course prerequisites stated in the course descriptions in this Catalog must be met.

-A minor in Accounting consists of at least 17 hours of Accounting courses including: ACC 200, 210, 301, 310, 372, and three additional hours of 300-400 level Accounting courses.
+A minor in Accounting consists of at least 18 hours of Accounting courses including: ACC 200, 210, 301, 310, 372, and three additional hours of 300-400 level Accounting courses.

 A minor in Business Administration consists of at least 25 hours including: ACC 200, ACC 210, FIN 292, FIN 301, MGT 301, 305, MKT 301, and ST 260.
-This minor is not open to business majors.
+This minor is not open to business majors; the BA in economics is the only exception to this policy.